 And that science happens when you put the wet bread in a warm oven for a few minutes.
 The water turns to steam in the heat of the oven, which rehydrates the inside of the bread and helps recrisp the crust.

-Now all that’s left to do is grab your good butter, olive oil, or favorite jam and settle in for a tasty bite of bread.
+Now all that's left to do is grab your good butter, olive oil, or favorite jam and settle in for a tasty bite of bread, as an appetizer or delicious side with a dish like meatballs, French Onion soup, or a great salad.

 We promise this genius trick works but there are a few ways to use that stale loaf by design, too.
 French toast and bread pudding both work best with stale bread, since the drier bread is better for soaking up all the egg and custard goodness.
 You can also use the day-old bread in bread soup or, for bread that's too hard to cut with a knife, run it through your food processor to make bread crumbs.